• Skip to main content

 🥘 Ingredients

-• Celery (thinly sliced - about 2 medium ribs)
+• Celery - About 2 medium ribs of thinly sliced celery.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-• You can use Yakisoba noodles as an easy swap for the chow mein noodles.
+• Swap for yakisoba noodles.
+You can use Yakisoba noodles as an easy swap for the chow mein noodles.
+Even spaghetti noodles can be used in a pinch.

-• If you want a vegetarian option you can ditch the oyster sauce for a vegetarian oyster sauce made from mushrooms.
+• Vegetarian options.
+You can also swap the oyster sauce for a vegetarian oyster sauce made from mushrooms to make this chow mein vegetarian-friendly.

-• For an authentic flavor truer to Panda try using vegetable broth to boil your noodles in.
+• Boil the noodles in broth.
+For an authentic flavor closer to the noodles served at Panda Express locations, try using vegetable broth to boil your noodles in.

-• For a deeper flavor add just a touch more of sesame seed oil.
-Be careful not to add too much as a little goes a long way.
+• More sesame oil for more flavor.
+For a deeper flavor, add just a touch more sesame seed oil.
+Be careful not to add too much, as a little goes a long way.

-• A small teaspoon portion of brown sugar can be added for additional sweetness.
+• Add brown sugar for a sweeter sauce.
+A small teaspoon portion of brown sugar can be added for additional sweetness.

 🐼 More Panda Express Recipes